luslab/2020-nov-hackathon-spaceutil/README.md

 ## Future plans

 1. Provide suggestions for improving storage usage.
-    * Use the MD5 hash of files to determine file duplication
-        * `You and user both have copies of file1.bam totalling 1.5GB.
-Consider a shared resource`
     * Use the file type to identify files to compress
         * `You have 21 “.bam” files totalling 30GB, which can be compressed by running this command: gzip etc.`
 2. Provide a dashboard to allow for more detailed representations of the data